germanrcuriel/conan-exiles-admin-map/README.md

 - You can get the `TeleportPlayer` command just by clicking in a marker
 - Possibility to filter by guilds or lonely players
 - List of players with their basic information
+- Protect the access to the tool with users and password through a config file
 - More to come...

 ## Planned features

-- Password protection with Basic Auth and a config file.
 - Add steam family sharing support to detect multiaccounts.
 - Store statistics in an own sqlite database.
 - Translations